OmarMaged3679/covid-agent-based-sir-model/README.md

 - Agents have heterogeneous immunity, awareness, and decision-making
 - Mask-wearing and social distancing are dynamically adopted
 - Infection probability and recovery are immunity-dependent
-- Customizable parameters for like:
+- Customizable parameters such as:
   - Infection radius
   - Mask effectiveness
   - Social distancing effectiveness